Ongewitter/angular-tour-of-heroes/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.1.

+## Note to self:

+This shit don't work and don't look like nothing.
+Like seriously, comments in code?
+Who does that these days?

+There's also a bunch of stupid methods and indents to fix, like what the hell

+But that's if you ever get back to this.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.